Learning Git

 git add filename

-# Or to add all modified files
+# Or add all modified files

 git add .